 After changing the parameter setting by an automatic training or by a manual parameter setting, the new model can be stored in a file using the operator write_data_code_2d_model.
-The HDe-velop program write_2d_data_code_model.dev shows the main steps for storing a trained 2D data code model.
+The HDevelop program solution_guide\2d_data_codes\write_2d_data_code_model.hdev shows the main steps for storing a trained 2D data code model.
 First, like in the previous example programs, a 2D data code handle for symbols of the type 'Data Matrix ECC 200' is created.
 Then, the model is trained by applying the operator find_data_code_2d to selected images using the parameter 'train'.
-This step changes the 2D data code model, which then is stored into the default file '2d_data_code_model.dcm' using the operator write_data_code_2d_model.
+This step changes the 2D data code model, which then is stored into the default file '2d_data_code_model.dcm'

+using the operator write_data_code_2d_model.
 Finally, the model is deleted to free the allocated memory.

 Using the saved file, you can restore the saved model in a later session.
-In the HDevelop program read_2d_data_code_model.dev, instead of calling the operator create_data_code_2d_model at the beginning of the program, the operator read_data_code_2d_model is used to create a 2D data code handle, which loads the parameter settings described in the file '2d_data_code_model.dcm'.
+In the HDevelop program solution_guide\2d_data_codes\read_2d_data_code_model.hdev, instead of calling the operator create_data_code_2d_model at the beginning of the program, the operator read_data_code_2d_model is used to create a 2D data code handle, which loads the parameter settings described in the file '2d_data_code_model.dcm'.

-4 Preprocessing Difficult Images
+Preprocessing Difficult Images

 The different methods for changing the model parameters follow two complementary goals.
 The global parameter settings of the enhanced mode extend the ranges for the parameter values of the 2D data code model so that almost any symbol can be read.
 An automatic training or a manual parameter setting on the other hand restricts the ranges to enhance the run time for the images of a specific application.
-Therefore, if a symbol cannot be read in enhanced mode it is most likely not readable with other parameter settings as well (the few exceptional parameters that may be out of the range specified for the enhanced mode are listed in section 5.3.2 on page 43).
-Reasons for a failure of the 2D data code reader comprise various irreparable distortions of the symbol, which will be introduced in section 5.2 on page 38, and several problems that occur because of the bad quality of the symbol's appearance.
+Therefore, if a symbol cannot be read in enhanced mode it is most likely not readable with other parameter settings as well (the few exceptional parameters that may be out of the range specified for the enhanced mode are listed in section 5.3.2 on page 49).
+Reasons for a failure of the 2D data code reader comprise various irreparable distortions of the symbol, which will be introduced in section 5.2 on page 44, and several problems that occur because of the bad quality of the symbol's appearance.
 Both problems should be avoided already when acquiring the image.
 But if you nevertheless have to work with images of bad quality, at least the following problems have a chance to be solved by preprocessing the image before applying the operator find_data_code_2d:

-- The symbol cannot be read because it is slanted beyond the allowed slant angle (for troubleshooting see section 4.1), - the size of the modules is smaller than the minimum size allowed for the specific symbol type (for troubleshooting see section 4.2), - the gaps between the modules of a matrix code are larger than the biggest allowed module gap (for troubleshooting see section 4.3), - there is too much noise in the image so that foreground and background of the symbol cannot be clearly distinguished anymore (for troubleshooting see section 4.4).
+- The symbol cannot be read because it is slanted beyond the allowed slant angle (for troubleshooting see section 4.1), - the gaps between the modules of a matrix code are larger than the biggest allowed module gap (for troubleshooting see section 4.2), - there is too much noise in the image so that foreground and background of the symbol cannot be clearly distinguished anymore (for troubleshooting see section 4.3).

-4.1 Slanted Symbol
+4.1 Slanted Symbol (Perspective Distortion)